variant-database/vdb/README.md

             tar -xOf msa_0111.tar.xz msa_0111/msa_0111.fasta|./vdbCreate -s

+This will produce an output file named "vdb_msa.txt" or "vdb_msa_nucl.txt" (if the `-N` option is used).
+This file should be renamed - changing "msa" to the relevant date based on input file.
+In this example the name should be "vdb_011122.txt" or "vdb_011122_nucl.txt".
+Alternatively, that output file name could be included in the command: `tar -xOf msa_0111.tar.xz msa_0111/msa_0111.fasta|./vdbCreate -s vdb_011122.txt`.

 For the **vdb** program, you can either tell the program what file(s) to load on the command line, or if you do not give a file on the command line, the program will load the most recently modified file with the name vdb_mmddyy.txt:

             ./vdb vdb_011122.txt